cankoc35/SEDS537-MachineLearningProject/README.md

   --local-dir models/qwen2.5-0.5b
 ```

-The root `models/` directory should not be committed to Git.
+The `models/` directory is ignored by Git and should not be committed.

 ## Feature Extraction

-HaluEval:
+HaluEval with Qwen2.5-3B:

 ```bash
 .venv/bin/python -m src.generation.extract_logprobs \